Jonathan BeachamLecturer, PhD student

 Drs.
 Anne Cronin and Bron Szerszynski

-I am currently the recipient of an Economic and Social Research Council 1 + 3 (MA + PhD) studentship.
+My doctoral research was funded by the Economic and Social Research Council 1 + 3 (MA + PhD) studentship.

 BA (Hons) Sociology (First-class, University of Leeds)